Why You Should Double Down on the Right Channels, Not 'Go Dark' in Times of Economic Uncertainty

 When things feel uncertain, there’s more room to stand out, but only if you play it smart.
 Instead of hitting pause on marketing, it’s about getting sharper and more creative with how you show up.

 Your competitors may teach you about the current climate even before it starts affecting your own enterprise.
-While it’s always vital to know how your competitors are performing and what target markets they are succeeding in, now is the time to know what’s happening in your own industry.
+While it’s always important to understand how your competitors are performing and where they’re succeeding, it’s even more important right now to stay across what’s happening in your own industry.
 If competitors are dropping or adding new products, moving overseas, targeting new markets or bolstering their Google ads spend, you can investigate what appears to be working and utilise some of this intel for your own decision making.
 Conversely, take note of what doesn’t appear to be producing gains and quickly move to another strategy that is relevant to the current economic situation.

 To retain or grow your position, consider: